 Kate: I like rum with flavor.
 I like pot-still rum, I like pot-still blended rum.
 I think that the Daiquiri should have rum as the focus with the other ingredients giving it a hug.
-I like to taste the rum in the drinks, so using like modern Cuban style or more modern Puerto Rican modern multi-column rum doesn’t really do it for me.
+I like to taste the rum in the drinks, so using modern Cuban style or more modern Puerto Rican multi-column rum doesn’t really do it for me.
 I want some rum with a little bit of funk, a little bit of crispness, a little bit of body.
 I want clean and delicious but I want something behind it.

 Troy: If it’s really all about that spirit, why prefer a Daiquiri to a rum Old Fashioned, for example?

 Kate: Because I want the sugar and the citrus.
 I want the brightness from the lime.
 I want the roundness from the sugar.
 It should be a balanced drink, but any Daiquiri that you make, you have to balance the proportions of your lime and sugar to the rum.
 If you add a 40 percent column-still rum with an ounce of lime and three quarters of an ounce of simple syrup, you lose the rum.
 If you make that same proportion with two ounces of 50 percent agricole, it’s unbalanced as well.
 So, you have to balance your proportions depending on the type of still that your rum was distilled in.
 The original Daiquiri was most likely a pot still; heavy, funky, more aguardiente style, so that’s not really similar to what Bacardí touts today as the original Daiquiri.
 Those rums are completely different.
 There’s no translation there.